 Keeton Christian's practice focuses on data privacy, cybersecurity, and internal investigations.
-She advises clients across industry sectors on data privacy and cybersecurity, such as counseling on compliance obligations, commercial agreements, due diligence in corporate transactions, and other issues.
-Keeton assists clients with data security incident preparedness and response, including analysis of applicable regulations and notification of individuals and regulators.
+She advises clients on data privacy and cybersecurity, such as counseling on compliance obligations, commercial agreements, due diligence in corporate transactions, and other issues.
+Keeton handles cybersecurity incidents, including advising clients on forensic investigations, notification and other legal obligations, and related regulatory investigations.

 Prior to law school, Keeton served as a Peace Corps volunteer and worked as an international educator.